kreibaum/pacosako/README.md

 Besides the server frontend in Elm and the backend in Rust, we also have a Rust library which implements the rules of the game and provides some analysis functions.
-Eventuall this library will also be included in the frontend via Webassembler and Elm ports.
+Eventually this library will also be included in the frontend via webassembly and Elm ports.

 To run an example, just execute `cargo run`.

-To build the webassembler file from the library run `wasm-pack build`.
+To build the webassembly file from the library run `wasm-pack build`.

 See https://rustwasm.github.io/docs/book/game-of-life/hello-world.html for details on wasm.